mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 - Pipeline config: Specify steps to be executed in the pipeline.
 An example pipeline config can be found in `transparency-engine-main\python\transparency-engine\samples\config\pipeline.json`
 - Steps config: Specify configurations for each step of the pipeline.
 An example steps config can be found in `transparency-engine-main\python\transparency-engine\samples\config\steps.json`

-To build and run the Docker container, execute the following command in sequence from the the python\transparency-engine folder and note the `.` at the end of the `docker build` command tells Docker to use the current directory as the build context:
+To build and run the Docker container with Power Shell, execute the following commands in sequence from the the python\transparency-engine folder and note the `.` at the end of the `docker build` command tells Docker to use the current directory as the build context:

 ```Power Shell
 docker build -t transparency-engine -f Dockerfile .